life5ign/uilleann-bore-plotter/README.md

 uillean-bore-plotter

 # installation
-On a system with python3, change directory to this project and run
+On a system with python installed, change directory to this project and run
 ```shell
 pip install -r requirements.txt
 ```